Teodor-Totev/VetApp/README.md

 # VetTrackingSystem

-## Project Overview

-VetApp is an ASP.NET Core MVC project designed to streamline the patient management process for veterinary medicine doctors.
-With VetApp, doctors can easily access information, track, view intervention history, and manage their practice seamlessly.
+VetTrackingSystem is an advanced ASP.NET Core MVC application designed to revolutionize the way veterinary clinics manage patient care and practice operations.
+This intuitive software offers a comprehensive set of features tailored to meet the unique requirements of veterinary professionals, allowing them to streamline workflows, access vital information and improve the overall efficiency of their practice.

 ## Features